allfoxwy/UnitXP_SP3/README.md

 Beware that the timer is running in a seperated thread so game's `/reload` would NOT disarm a repeating timer.
 AddOns need to take care of their own repeating timer in `PLAYER_LOGOUT` or `PLAYER_LEAVING_WORLD` event and call `disarm` method to shut down cleanly.

 Timer accuracy is decided by FPS: There would be at most 1 callback for each timer per frame.
-And because of operating system's scheduling decision it is possible that there could be no timer callback during a frame.
+It is possible that there could be no timer callback during a frame.

+### OnUpdate() and Timer

+As Timer requires Lua AddOns forming a different structure to make full use of it.
+This usually is not a trivial work.

+However, even simply link AddOn's OnUpdate() function with a Timer instead of UIFrame:OnUpdate should provide benefits:
+- AddOn might not need a FPS speed repeating OnUpdate().
+We could use a slower Timer for it.
+- UnitXP_SP3 would line triggered Timers in a FIFO queue.
+For each callback in queue, UnitXP_SP3 would check time before execution.
+If callbacks already used up 1/80 second during a single rendering frame, those remaining callbacks in queue would be delayed to next frame.
+This behavior should smooth some graphical stutter, as repeating Lua code now have a timely threshold to follow.

 ### Tell if UnitXP_SP3 functions available

-These only work with included [vanilla-dll-sideloader](https://github.com/allfoxwy/vanilla-dll-sideloader), VanillaFixes loader skip them.

-When mod loads, it adds some globals to Lua:
-- Vanilla1121mod.UnitXP_SP3
-- Vanilla1121mod.UnitXP_SP3_inSight
-- Vanilla1121mod.UnitXP_SP3_distanceBetween
-- Vanilla1121mod.UnitXP_SP3_modernNameplateDistance
-- Vanilla1121mod.UnitXP_SP3_target
-- Vanilla1121mod.UnitXP_SP3_notify

-You could check their existance to tell if certain function is available.
+Currently you could check `if UnitXP("inSight", "player", "player")` is true or not to know if client has UnitXP_SP3 installed.